Pepper X substitute options arranged side by side for cooking swaps

 Scotch Bonnet, despite being a close botanical relative, caps out around 350,000 SHU and brings a tropical sweetness that clashes with Pepper X's earthy depth.
 It's an excellent pepper in its own right, but not a credible stand-in for anything in the super-hot tier.

-When substituting Pepper X (2.7M–3.2M SHU), always start with less of a hotter substitute and add more to taste.
-For milder substitutes, you can increase the quantity.
+Substitution tip: When substituting Pepper X (2.7M–2.7M SHU), start with less of a hotter substitute and add more to taste.
+For milder substitutes, increase the quantity.
 Our swap ratio calculator gives precise conversion amounts, and the heat unit converter translates between Scoville and other scales.

 Fact-Checked & Expert Reviewed